SlicerMorph/Tutorials/MALPACA/MALPACA.md

 ### Step 4.
 See MALPACA output.
 Open the target output landmark directory specified in Step 7 that stores the MALPACA output
 * The `advancedparameters.txt `file stores the MALPACA settings.
-* The `individual estimates` folder contains landmarks estimated by each individual template stored in the fcsv format (Fig. S22 and Fig. S23).
+* The `individual estimates` folder contains landmarks estimated by each individual template stored in the mrk.json format.
 F

 <p align="center">
 <img src="./kmeans_MALPACA_images/MALPACA_020.png">